civboot/fngi/fngi.md

 ## Similarities to FORTH

-Like FORTH, fngi allows you to define functions that are either compiled or run NOW (affecting compilation, often called "macros" in other languages).
+Like FORTH, fngi allows you to define functions that are either compiled or run immediately (affecting compilation, often called "macros" in other languages).
 Also like FORTH, fngi's functions operate by push/poping from a working stack and using a call stack to track calls/returns.

 Both FORTH and fngi have very low implementation requirements.
 Fngi is implemented in about 2-3k lines of C, which is within the same order of